-A June/July national online consumer research study of 1,088 participants, conducted by Turner Research Network, a marketing research consulting firm in Dunwoody, Georgia, revealed confusion about the “added sugars” section on the proposed nutrition facts label redesign.
+A national online consumer research study of more than 1,000 participants, conducted by Turner Research Network, a marketing research consulting firm in Dunwoody, Georgia, revealed confusion about the “added sugars” section on the proposed nutrition facts label redesign.

-The Nutrition Facts Label is enduring its first significant revision since 1994.
+The Nutrition Facts Label is going through its first significant revision since 1994.
 Earlier this year, the FDA released a new label design proposal.
 The changes were updates to the serving size requirements, daily value calculations, and declaration of sugars.

 The International Food Information Council Foundation (IFIC) commissioned the Turner Research Network to conduct consumer research to learn the following: